seanfisk/mastering-eos/manual/rules.rst

 You are given 8 gigabytes (GB) of disk space.
 Once you exceed this limit, you can no longer write new data to the filesystem.
 This often leads to being unable to login via a graphical session, as the desktop manager must be able to write to disk.
 You must then log in via a text-based console and delete files to make space.

-The amount of disk space you have currently used may be checked with the :command:`quota` command:
+The amount of disk space you have currently used may be checked with the :cmd:`quota` command:

 .. code-block:: console